Contact us

 - Employment contracts

-- Other HR-related tasks (e.g., complaint management or terminations)
+- Other HR-related tasks (such as personnel matters and terminations)

-- Co-employment, where employment liabilities are shared with the official employer
+- “Co-employment”, where employer responsibility is shared with the official employer

-It depends on the company’s turnover and reporting period.
-VAT can be reported monthly, quarterly, or annually, depending on the company’s size and turnover.
+It depends on the company’s turnover and accounting period.
+VAT can be reported monthly, quarterly or annually, depending on the company’s size and turnover.

-The VAT rates vary depending on the goods and services, but the three most common VAT rates are 6%, 12%, and 25%.
-Output VAT must be reported to the Swedish Tax Agency.
-The difference between input and output VAT must be reported to the Swedish Tax Agency.
-The company will either receive a refund or pay the difference to the Tax Agency.
+VAT rates vary depending on goods and services, but the three most common VAT rates are 6%, 12% and 25%.
+The output VAT must be reported to the Swedish Tax Agency.
+The difference, i.e. the difference between input and output VAT, must be reported to the Swedish Tax Agency.
+The company either gets money back or has to pay the difference to the Swedish Tax Agency.